Singapore Management University: SMU Academy

 SMU Academy offers programmes for working professionals, to provide continuous lifelong education through diplomas and certificate programs.
 This includes a combination of practical industry knowledge and general management skills.

 SMU Executive Development

 In addition to its traditional academic programmes, the university also runs executive education and development programmes for leaders at four stages of their career: emerging leaders, general managers, senior executives and corporate directors.
 These courses include Executive Skills for board members in Challenging Times; SNEF-SMU CEO Seminars: The Art & Science of Productivity Leadership; and Johnson & Johnson-SMU Hospital Management.

+SMU Executive Development offers programmes aimed at leaders at four stages of their careers, including emerging leaders, general managers, senior executives and corporate directors.

 Institutes and centres

 Institute of Innovation and Entrepreneurship

 The Institute of Innovation and Entrepreneurship was established in 2009 and provides research, innovation and entrepreneurship training for the students of the university.
 In the same year, Business Innovations Generator, a start-up incubation programme was implemented.
 In 2017, the institute launched Protégé Ventures, a student-run venture fund and training program.
 The first in Southeast Asia, it gives undergraduate and postgraduate students from Singapore-based universities a practical, real-life venture capital experience in sourcing, analysing and investing in technology-enabled Asean startups with at least one student founder.

 The institute organises a major startup business competition called the Lee Kuan Yew Global Business Plan Competition, which receives entries from a large number of international universities.
 In 2020, the competition received submissions from over 650 universities.

 The tenth edition of the LKYGBPC launched the VC Office Hours, offering one-on-one consultations for founders by more than 30 senior partners from leading venture capital firms.
 Another highlight of the tenth edition was the Changemakers Conversations, a series of virtual panel discussions centred around themes such as "Our New Normal" and "Growth in Asia".